yahyaceyhan/EquifaxCaseStudy/README.md

 * *What is the background of your company?
 What do they do?
 Who are their competitors?*

+Equifax NeuroDecision Technology is a neural network that computes credit scores (a.k.a. credit ratings) for individuals, those all-important numbers that determine your fate when you apply for a loan.
+In the past, neural network models have been used for credit scoring much less than might be expected, given their ability to identify the non-linear relationships in typical inputs to scoring models.
+This is because the basis on which traditional neural networks generate their results is not readily explainable, a situation that regulators, such as the U.S. Consumer Financial Protection Bureau and the European General Data Protection Regulation, find unacceptable.
+Equifax’s technology offers the power of a well trained neural net, but one with the ability to explain its decision making.

 * *How does this company use technology to their advantage?
 Why are they considered a FinTech company?*

+In the past, such scores were
+computed via logistic regression, a technique that attempts to partition the data using linear functions.
+However, nonlinear relationships are embedded in the data that might predict the likelihood of defaulting on, say, credit card debt (Such an example might be the relationship between income and default
+probability: once income gets above a certain level, people are less likely to have to choose between credit card payments and feeding their children.).
+Neural nets certainly solve this problem, but they do so by “learning” an obscure and nonlinear weighting scheme.
+NeuroDecision technology attempts to identify the reasons why its neural net’s calculations turn out the way they do.

 * *Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?*